thegridelectric/gridworks-protocol/docs/types/resistive-heater-cac-gt.rst

     :members:

 **ComponentAttributeClassId**:
-    - Description: ComponentAttributeClassId.
-Unique identifier for the device class (aka 'cac' or Component Attribute Class).
+    - Description: ComponentAttributeClassId.Unique identifier for the device class (aka 'cac' or Component Attribute Class).
 Authority is maintained by the World Registry.
     - Format: UuidCanonicalTextual

 **MakeModel**: